Myphz/autoclicker/README.md

 ## A simple autoclicker using PyAutoGUI, Kivy and Pynput!

 ### Instructions
-To execute this file, install all the dependencies listed below, download both files and put them in the same folder.\
+To execute this file, install all the dependencies listed below, download all files and put them in the same folder.\
 Execute the python file by executing the command prompt in the same directory as the files and typing ```python code.py```

 ### Dependencies